Wondering about blockchain for supply chain management? You’ve come to the right place.

 Diamond giant De Beers is another company that has identified a specific need to apply blockchain technology to its supply chains.
 For years, De Beers has been mired in controversy surrounding allegations that it was involved in the illegal ’blood diamond‘ industry.

-Given the company’s need to ensure that their diamonds are not sourced from conflict zones, De Beers has stated that it intends to implement a blockchain based supply chain management system as soon as possible.
+Given the company‘s need to ensure that its diamonds are not sourced from conflict zones, De Beers has stated that it intends to implement a blockchain-based supply chain management system as soon as possible.

 The problem of authenticating the location could be solved by using a smart GPS device that would record the exact coordinates into the blockchain when a new stone was found.
 Precise weight and stone dimensions could also be recorded to be used to help ensure the authenticity of the stone.